-- 63. Decisions at general meetings shall be made by passing resolutions.
-An ordinary resolution may be passed unless an Extraordinary Resolution or special resolution is required under those circumstances set out below: - (a) The following decisions must be made by Extraordinary Resolution: - (i) Any amendment to the Society's Rules. - (ii) The decision to wind up the Society. - (b) The following decisions must be made by special resolution and must be passed in accordance with the requirements for passing a special resolution in the relevant section of the Act and as set out in the rule titled 'Decisions to be made by special resolution' in these Rules: - (i) A decision to amalgamate or transfer engagements between societies. - (ii) A decision to convert the Society into a company, amalgamate with or to transfer its engagements to a company. - (iii) Ratifying an action by the Board that was found to be outside the capacity of the Society and relieving any Director of liability incurred, if any, as a result of this action. - (c) Decisions not required to be made by Extraordinary or special resolution shall be made by ordinary resolution. - 64.
+- 62. Decisions at general meetings shall be made by passing resolutions.
+An ordinary resolution may be passed unless an Extraordinary Resolution or special resolution is required under those circumstances set out below: - (a) The following decisions must be made by Extraordinary Resolution: - (i) Any amendment to the Society's Rules, provided that no amendment shall be made that would render the Society ineligible to be a Charity in law. - (ii) The decision to wind up the Society. - (b) The following decisions must be made by special resolution and must be passed in accordance with the requirements for passing a special resolution in the relevant section of the Act and as set out in the rule titled 'Decisions to be made by special resolution' in these Rules: - (i) A decision to amalgamate or transfer engagements between societies. - (ii) A decision to convert the Society into a company, amalgamate with, or to transfer its engagements to a company.

+- (iii) Ratifying an action by the Board that was found to be outside the capacity of the Society and relieving any Director of liability incurred, if any, as a result of this action. - (c) Decisions not required to be made by Extraordinary or special resolution shall be made by ordinary resolution. - 63.
 An Extraordinary Resolution is one passed by a majority of not less than 75% of votes cast at a general meeting and an ordinary resolution is one passed by a simple majority of votes cast.